 You can also use the wheel button on your mouse or the Zoom tools button on the card toolbar to zoom in and out.

 - Select the TYPE field in the data pane and drag it to your map.

 The map updates to show the colleges styled by unique color based on the type of school.

 - Expand the TYPE layer on the map to open the Layer options pane.

 The Layer options pane lists the three college types—Private For-Profit, Private Nonprofit, and Public—and the number of features of each type.
 This information is useful, so it would be good to display it permanently.

 - In the Layer options pane, click the Pop out legend button.

 The legend is displayed as a separate card on your map.
-Depending on the size of your map, you may need to scroll down the page to see the legend.

 - Resize the legend and move it to the lower left corner of your map.